Apricot Quick Bread

-- To allow for good air circulation while baking, leave at least 1 inch of space between pans and between pans and sides of the oven.
-Switch pan positions and rotate pans halfway through baking.
+- PRO-Tip: To allow for good air circulation while baking, leave at least 1 inch of space between pans and between pans and sides of the oven.
+If making more than one loaf, switch pan positions and rotate pans halfway through baking.

-- The two top secrets to moist, tender quick bread are 1) in the mixing: always use a quick light technique so you don’t over-mix the batter 2) don’t over-bake since this cause dryness in the final baked product.
+- PRO-Tips: The two top secrets to moist, tender quick bread are 1) in the mixing: always use a quick light technique so you don’t over-mix the batter, especially after the dry ingredients are added.
+2) don’t over-bake since this causes dryness in the final baked product.